‘G SHOCK’ - Mercedes-Benz G-Class Range Independent New Review (Ref:1068/8690)

 Car and Driving’s Independent New Review of the Mercedes-Benz G-Class Range.

-The indestructible Mercedes G-Class soldiers on in second generation form.
+The indestructible second generation Mercedes G-Class soldiers on in this electrified form.
 Jonathan Crouch gazes in awe.

 Ten Second Review

 It's said that cockroaches will be the only thing to survive a nuclear conflagration.
 Whoever said that clearly never drove a Mercedes G-Class.
-It's a vehicle that neither time, progress, fashion nor legislation can kill and this second generation version is better than ever.
+It's a vehicle that neither time, progress, fashion nor legislation can kill and the improved, now electrified version of this second generation model is better than ever.
 It'll be irrelevant to virtually everyone, but for that merest fraction of a percentage point of UK buyers, it's the greatest car on earth.

 #